-YouTube violated the Children’s Online Privacy Protection Act by collecting user information from kids using the platform in order to create targeted ads towards kids.
+YouTube is in BIG trouble with the FTC for violating the Children’s Online Privacy Protection Act by collecting user information from kids using their platform in order to create targeted ads towards kids.
 CNN Business reports that on Wednesday September 4th, 2019, Google reached a settlement with the Federal Trade Commision and have agreed to pay a record $170 million penalty for breaking the law by selling ads targeted to children.

 The Children’s Online Privacy Protection Act (COPPA) is a law that specifies that websites must require parental consent for the collection of use of any personal information of children under 13 who are using the Internet.

 For a company like Google, paying the FTC millions probably won’t hurt the tech giant that much.
 In fact, according to CNN business, “Google’s $170 million payment reflects less than 1 percent of the company’s quarterly advertising revenue.”

 Those who will be affected most by this decision will mostly likely be the creators of children’s videos on YouTube.
 Channels and businesses that make a living by monetizing their videos on YouTube through advertising will no longer be able to do so if their audience is primarily children or if their videos focus on children’s characters, themes, toys or games.